25 Scrum Process Best Practices that Set Your Agile Workflow for Efficiency

 14. Always separate product backlog and sprint backlog

 A sprint backlog is frozen in most cases, while product backlog is constantly updated.
 Keeping these documents separate will ensure that you can plan, efficiently estimate, and forecast your sprints.
 For instance, by comparing spring backlogs you can measure your team velocity and make more precise estimates in the future.

 15. Use task prioritization techniques in product backlog

 There are multiple backlog prioritization techniques.
 While some teams rely on HiPPO (Highest-paid person’s opinion), this doesn’t provide enough transparency for team members and can prevent data-driven decision making.
 So, let’s discuss the most common ones.

 MoSCoW.
-This ingenious acronym stands for Must, Should, Could, Won’t, four main categories to break down your stories by priority.
+This clever acronym stands for Must haves, Should haves, Could haves, Won’t haves, four main categories to break down your stories by priority.
 MoSCoW is the widest and simplest approach to prioritization, yet it doesn’t consider product specifics.

 Business value.
 This approach gives reins to a stakeholder or a product owner who can estimate which user stories will bring the most financial value when realized.
 This approach is highly efficient if you have a validated business idea.

 Technology risks.
 You can prioritize by the estimated amount of risk for a given feature implementation.
 This entails implementing the riskiest features first and then approach the project ending sprints with fully predictable engineering tasks.
 Similar to the previous one, this approach considers that you have a validated business idea or even a working product under update and just need perfect tech implementation.